-Farringdon is a picturesque village situated in the North East Hampshire countryside with a many attractive cottages, Massey's Folly (not open to the public) towers over Church Road, a massive brick construction built by over a period of around thirty years by three men, under the supervision of the eccentric Rev. Thomas Massey,Vicar of Farringdon from 1857 to 1919.
+Farringdon is a picturesque village situated in the North East Hampshire countryside with many attractive cottages, Massey's Folly (not open to the public and currently undergoing conversion into flats) towers over Church Road, a massive brick construction built over a period of around thirty years by three men, under the supervision of the eccentric Rev. Thomas Massey,who was the Vicar of Farringdon from 1857 to 1919.

-Ther are many pleasant walks in and around the village, many of which, to the delight of the casual walker, pass by some of the local pubs and cafes offering a source of refreshment en route.
+There are many pleasant walks in and around the village, many of which, to the delight of the casual walker, pass by some of the local pubs and cafes offering a source of refreshment en route.

 and maps on walks in the local area and other parts of Hampshire can be found on the Walking in Hampshire

 To the north of Farringdon is the neighbouring village of Chawton, the home of Jane Austen. where she wrote and revised the stories that have endured and increased in popularity over the intervening years.

 The novels have been the inspiration for countless television and films since they were written in the first half of the 19th century.
 Some of the most [popular when she was living with her sister Cassandra in the house at Chawton.

 You can follow in Jane's footsteps along the footpath that runs from The Church green to Chawton, a path she followed to visit friends in Farringdon.
 The house where Jane lived is now a museum and is open to the public, for more details, opening times etc visit the website.

 In common with many other villages in this part of Hampshire, Selborne is an attractive village in it's own right, although the traffic through the High Street at peak times can be a little disconcerting but it is The Wakes home of 17th century naturalist Gilbert White, that draws people to Selborne.